waxx567/django-practice/crm/README.md

 Create your own account and explore the app to your heart's content!

 ---
-If you have any feedback, suggestions, or advice, [email](feedback@fivefiftyfive.io) me.
+If you have any feedback, suggestions or advice, [email](feedback@fivefiftyfive.io) me.
 Let's chat!